His Kind of Woman

-His Kind of Woman is a 1951 film noir starring Robert Mitchum and Jane Russell.
-The film features supporting performances by Vincent Price, Raymond Burr and Charles McGraw.
-The direction of the film, which was based on the unpublished story "Star Sapphire" by Gerald Drayson, is credited to John Farrow.
+His Kind of Woman is a 1951 film noir directed by John Farrow and starring Robert Mitchum, Jane Russell, Vincent Price, Raymond Burr and Charles McGraw.
+The plot is based on the unpublished story "Star Sapphire" by Gerald Drayson Adams.

-After Farrow had turned in what he thought was the finished film, RKO studio boss Howard Hughes intervened and caused extensive re-writes, re-casting, and re-shooting under the supervision of Richard Fleischer, whom Hughes coerced into cooperation by threatening not to release The Narrow Margin, a film that Fleischer had just finished for RKO.
-This post-production process took a great deal of time and money, costing about the same amount – $850,000 – as the film lost at the box office in its initial release.
+After Farrow submitted the film, RKO Pictures studio head Howard Hughes demanded extensive script revisions, recasting and reshooting of scenes directed by Richard Fleischer.
+This postproduction process took a great deal of time and money, costing about as much as the film lost at the box office in its initial release.